-- (a) to investigate any conduct in state affairs, or in the public administration in any sphere of government, that is alleged or suspected to be improper or to result in any impropriety or prejudice; - (b) to report on that conduct; and - (c) to take appropriate remedial action. - (2) The Public Protector has the additional powers and functions prescribed by national legislation. - (3) The Public Protector may not investigate court decisions. - (4) The Public Protector must be accessible to all persons and communities. - (5) An report issued by the Public Protector must be open to the public unless exceptional circumstances, to be determined in terms of national legislation, require that a report be kept confidential.
+- 2. The Public Protector has the additional powers and functions prescribed by national legislation. - 3.
+The Public Protector may not investigate court decisions. - 4.
+The Public Protector must be accessible to all persons and communities. - 5.
+An report issued by the Public Protector must be open to the public unless exceptional circumstances, to be determined in terms of national legislation, require that a report be kept confidential.

-[a108y1996s183]183 Tenure
+183. Tenure

 The Public Protector is appointed for a non-renewable period of seven years.

-South African Human Rights Commission (s 184)
+Part B: South African Human Rights Commission

-[a108y1996s184]184 Functions of South African Human Rights Commission
+184. Functions of South African Human Rights Commission

-- (1) The South African Human Rights Commission must- - (a) promote respect for human rights and a culture of human rights; - (b) promote the protection, development and attainment of human rights; and - (c) monitor and assess the observance of human rights in the Republic. - (2) The South African Human Rights Commission has the powers, as regulated by national legislation, necessary to perform its functions, including the power- - (a) to investigate and to report on the observance of human rights; - (b) to take steps to secure appropriate redress where human rights have been violated; - (c) to carry out research; and - (d) to educate. - (3) Each year, the South African Human Rights Commission must require relevant organs of state to provide the Commission with information on the measures that they have taken towards the realisation of the rights in the Bill of Rights concerning housing, health care, food, water, social security, education and the environment. - (4) The South African Human Rights Commission has the additional powers and functions prescribed by national legislation.
+- 1. The South African Human Rights Commission must - a. promote respect for human rights and a culture of human rights; - b. promote the protection, development and attainment of human rights; and - c. monitor and assess the observance of human rights in the Republic. - 2.
+The South African Human Rights Commission has the powers, as regulated by national legislation, necessary to perform its functions, including the power - a. to investigate and to report on the observance of human rights; - b. to take steps to secure appropriate redress where human rights have been violated; - c. to carry out research; and - d. to educate. - 3.
+Each year, the South African Human Rights Commission must require relevant organs of state to provide the Commission with information on the measures that they have taken towards the realisation of the rights in the Bill of Rights concerning housing, health care, food, water, social security, education and the environment. - 4.
+The South African Human Rights Commission has the additional powers and functions prescribed by national legislation.